 Cases On-Line and Planning e-Alerts

-The Planning Division is pleased to introduce new and improved on-line access to zoning and platting case information, as well as a updated e-alert system.
+In 2015, the Planning Department introduced a new and improved on-line access to zoning and platting case information, as well as an updated e-alert system.
 Click here for instructions on how to sign up.